ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 * Diffs documented here - https://trac.ietf.org/trac/dmarc/ticket/50#comment:5

 ### Issue 66 - Define what it means to have implemented DMARC
-* Added text proposed in https://trac.ietf.org/trac/dmarc/ticket/66#comment:3 to Overview
+* Proposed new text (taken straight from https://trac.ietf.org/trac/dmarc/ticket/66 as replacement for current text in "Minimum Implemenatations"

 ### Issue 96 - Tweaks to Abstract and Introduction
 * Changed phrase in Abstract to "an email author's domain name"